Stericycle opens medical waste incineration facility

 Photo courtesy of Stericycle

-Stericycle Inc., a Bannockburn, Illinois-based provider of regulated medical waste management and secure information destruction solutions, has announced the unveiling of its latest Hospital, Medical and Infectious Waste Incinerator (HMIWI) facility, located at the Tahoe Reno Industrial Center in McCarran, Nevada.
+Stericycle Inc., a Bannockburn, Illinois-based provider of regulated medical waste management and secure information destruction solutions, has unveiled its latest Hospital, Medical and Infectious Waste Incinerator (HMIWI) facility, located at the Tahoe Reno Industrial Center in McCarran, Nevada.

 The 10,000-square-foot facility will help address the region’s growing need for medical waste management, Stericycle says, which is being driven largely by increasing demand and evolving federal, state and local regulations for proper pharmaceutical and medical waste disposal.